 Drone Tech Opening the Future Doors Wide

-The drone technologies are continuously developing day by day, so the future of drone technology can be predicted upstanding.
+Drone technologies are continuously developing day by day, so the future of drone technology can be predicted upstanding.
 A drone of today is a combination of all advanced technologies like microcontrollers, GPS, Wi-Fi, and sensor units.

 Drones may soon be arriving up in more classrooms, as educators welcoming the educational potential of the technology.
-Students will be study the major physics of drones like how to fly and how to repair etc.
+Students will be studying the major physics of drones like how to fly and how to repair etc.